ericfrederich/smlinux/README.md

 **Where are my configuration files and saved games stored?**

-~/.local/share/sm64pc (smlinux and sm64pc fork)
+~/.local/share/sm64pc (smlinux and sm64pc/sm64ex master)
+~/.local/share/sm64pex (sm64pc/sm64ex nightly)
-~/.local/share/sm64pc-fork (Official Repo)
+~/.local/share/sm64-fork (Official Repo)

 **Are there any cheats?**
-*only applies to sm64pc fork*
+*only applies to sm64pc/sm64ex fork*

 Cheats are built in and enabled automatically if launched from shortcut and available at the bottom of the options menu.

 **How do I apply external textures?**
-*only applies to sm64pc fork*
+*only applies to sm64pc/sm64ex fork*

 Just get the appropriate texture pack, then put the zip into your "res" folder in build/us_pc and the next time you run the game it'll use those textures automatically.
 (You do this after build.)
 The zip file must contain a "gfx" and/or "sound" folder within it.
 If it's another format, you must create a folder named build/us_pc/res/gfx put the unpacked archive in there.
 If you upgraded from a version of the game prior to 7-June, this is a new method and your old files need to be moved from "res" into the "gfx" sub-directory, except the old sound folder which can be deleted.
 Do not move or remove base.zip, it muse remain in "res" as fallback.

 **How to apply a patch?**
-*change path from sm64pc to sm64-port for sm64-port repo*
+*change path from sm64pc to sm64-port or sm64ex for newer repos*

 Put the patch file into ~/sm64pc/enhancements (or specify the path differently when applying):